 Critical Reading may be defined as being a more active approach to reading, engendering a deeper and more complex engagement with a text.
 Through a process involving textual analysis, interpretation and evaluation, as well as questioning the content of the text, one gains more profound insight into the text.

-But how does that descriptive and broad definition translate into something more applicable to the General Paper?
-There are 2 distinct tracks within which Critical Reading applies to the General Paper; Content gathering and Paper 2 Reading.
+But how does that descriptive and broad definition translate into something more applicable to the A Level General Paper?
+There are 2 distinct tracks within which Critical Reading applies to General Paper; Content gathering and Paper 2 Reading.

 Having established why critical reading is important for content gathering, here’s a simple approach for students to begin to incorporate critical reading into their GP study routines; SQ3R.